 - Acute appendicitis, especially with perforation, accounts for most cases and may present with a mass in the right iliac fossa.

 - Other predisposing factors include gastrointestinal perforation, previous surgery, neoplasia and foreign bodies in the gastrointestinal tract or genitourinary tract.

 - May present with nonspecific symptoms such as fever, weight loss and abdominal pain.

 - There may not always be a palpable mass.
-Less than 10% of cases are diagnosed pre-operatively.
+Fewer than 10% of cases are diagnosed pre-operatively.

 - Abdominal disease can spread directly into the pelvis but pelvic actinomycosis is predominantly associated with intrauterine contraceptive devices (IUCDs).
 It usually presents with a history of prolonged use (>2 years) and symptoms of fever, vaginal discharge, pelvic or abdominal pain, and weight loss.

-- Rare sites of actinomycosis include the central nervous system (CNS), bones, muscle tissue, and prosthetic joints.
+- Rare sites of actinomycosis include the central nervous system (CNS), bones, muscle tissue and any prosthetic joints.

 - This is rare.

 - It usually occurs as a result of haematogenous spread or direct extension of orocervicofacial infection.
 CNS disease may include brain abscess, meningitis, meningoencephalitis, actinomycoma, subdural empyema and epidural abscess.

 - Non-meningitic infection usually presents as a space-occupying lesion with symptoms of headache and focal neurological signs.